google-research/text-to-text-transfer-transformer/README.md

 # T5: Text-To-Text Transfer Transformer

-T5 serves primarily as code for reproducing the experiments in _Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer_.
+T5 serves primarily as code for reproducing the experiments in [_Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer_][paper].
 The bulk of the code in this repository is used for loading, preprocessing, mixing, and evaluating datasets.
 It also provides a way to fine-tune the [pre-trained models](#released-model-checkpoints) released alongside the publication.